cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

     :width: 400px
     :align: center

-The above code snippet illustrates the conventions for implementing dialogue state tracking and dialogue state handling logic in Workbench.
+The above code snippet illustrates the conventions for implementing dialogue state tracking and dialogue state handling logic in MindMeld.
 The code is written to perform four steps:

-1. Import the ``Application`` class from the MindMeld Workbench package.
+1. Import the ``Application`` class from the MindMeld package.
 2. Define an ``Application`` instance to serve as the parent container for the application.
 3. Using the ``@app.handle()`` decorator, define a pattern which, when matched, invokes the associated handler function.
 4. Specify the handler function :func:`welcome()` to define the ``welcome`` dialogue state and return the desired response.
 We decided that ``welcome`` would be one of our dialogue states based on the scripting exercise in :doc:`Step 2 <02_script_interactions>`.
 For now, we are responding with a simple "Hello".